WigginsF2/example-repo/README.md

-# example-repo
+# Example Repository
-An example of a repository
+This is a sample repo, Hello World!